-- Penny, an eighth grader, has short-term memory loss due to previous traumatic experiences and also is not an auditory learner.
-After giving long verbal instruction, the teacher asks Penny to repeat the directions.
+- Penny, an eighth grader, has short-term memory loss due to previous traumatic experiences.
+After giving long verbal instructions, the teacher asks Penny to repeat them.
 Penny responds, “I don’t remember.”
-The teacher inevitably gets frustrated at having to repeat the instructions, and Penny feels ashamed and hurt.
+The teacher gets frustrated at having to repeat the instructions, and Penny feels ashamed and hurt.
 Rather than realizing it may be helpful for Penny to have written directions she can refer back to, the teacher gets angry.

 Teacher attitudes and student experiences like these can influence student self-esteem and confidence when it comes to turning in assignments, and these patterns can last for years if left undetected.
 SEL must begin with teachers; the more teachers use their own SEL skills in the interactions they have with students, the more students will feel liberated to do the same.

 A large part of promoting SEL is encouraging emotional expression, and this includes more than a check-in involving a thumbs-up or thumbs-down from students.
 If students know the classroom isn’t typically where they “do” emotion, then many will just give a thumbs-up because it’s the safer option, which defeats the whole purpose of a check-in.
 An SEL moment might be resisting the urge to call out a disruptive student in class or sending them to the principal's office, opting instead to do five minutes of deep breathing with the entire class.

 Teacher SEL Training